 Velocity – Vortex-Shedding Flow Meter

-Vortex-shedding flow meter are the most popular steam meters, much superior than DP flow devices having no moving parts, less pressure drops, wide turn-downs and unlike DP flowmeters able to perform mass flow metering in one instrument.
+Vortex-shedding flow meter are the most popular steam meters, much superior than DP flow devices having no moving parts, less pressure drops, wide turn-downs, and unlike DP flowmeters able to perform mass flow metering in one instrument.

-SmartmeasurementTM ALVT vortex flow meters rely on measuring the number of vortex pulses generated by a bluff body immersed in the flow stream.
-The vortex meter uses dual sensor. technology, producing two independent vortex signals which allows for signal amplification and common mode noise reduction.
+SmartMeasurement ALVT vortex flow meters rely on measuring the number of vortex pulses generated by a bluff body immersed in the flow stream.
+The vortex meter uses dual sensor technology, producing two independent vortex signals which allow for signal amplification and common mode noise reduction.
 Our sensors never touch the process fluid; the crystal sensors are bonded behind a stainless-steel wall.
 The electronics pick up the slightest pressure pulsations generated by the vortices through the stainless-steel wall.
 This design allows meters to have an extremely wide turndown while maintaining an almost unlimited upper end and a high-pressure rating.
 Our sensor is the thinnest wafer vortex on the market.
 The meter body bolt lengths are shorter to allow for better flange alignment and tighter, leak-free installations.
 The ALVT comes with a full compensated mass flow vortex with a built-in pressure and temperature sensor, or the stand-alone vortex.

 Read about the other types of Flow meters: